stevenandrewyates/SAYEulerDataCheck/README.md

 Then you can easily check fastq files using the following

 ```
-FastQC/fastqc input.fastq –outdir=FASTQ
+FastQC/fastqc input.fastq –outdir=FASTQC
 ```

 This will generate a html output file that needs downloading from Euler and can be viewed in a web browser.

 However you probably want to do this lots of times?
 This is easy if you have all of your fastq data in a directory: like FASTQ.
 You can then make a simple `for` loop to do this.
 In the example below the contents of the directory FASTQ `x in $(ls FASTQ)` are used as input to the for loop.
-This will then write the commands ‘do echo’.
+This will then write the commands `do echo`.
 Finally we send the commands to Euler using a pipe `| bash`.
 I find this useful to check the commands before running them (omit the `| bash`).

 ```
 for x in $(ls FASTQ); do echo FastQC/fastqc FASTQ/$x --outdir=FASTQC;done | bash